The Ministry of Culture denies that Tefaf's Velázquez is for sale, and the gallery owner says yes

-The seller, Stuart Lochhead Sculpture, also has a crucifix attributed to Michelangelo for sale.
+The seller, Stuart Lochhead Sculpture, will also present a crucifix attributed to Michelangelo.

 A strong and scrutinizing look

-Sister Jerónima de la Fuente Yáñez, who came from a prominent family in Toledo, was a Franciscan nun at the convent of Santa Isabel.
-In June 1620, when she was 66, she moved to Seville to embark for the Philippines to found the convent of Santa Clara de la Concepción in Manila, of which she was the first abbess and where she died in 1630.
-Velázquez portrayed her in Seville before embarking: one hand in one hand and the other holding a crucifix.
-The light is tenebrist "with Caravaggesque roots" and highlights all the details of her face and hands.
-"The energy of the nun is wonderfully expressed both in her face, with an intense and scrutinising gaze, and in the way she holds the crucifix, held tightly, almost like a weapon," can also be read on the museum's website.
+Sister Jerónima de la Fuente Yáñez, who came from a prominent family in Toledo, was a Franciscan nun at the Convent of Santa Isabel.
+In June 1620, when she was 66, she moved to Seville to embark for the Philippines to found the Convent of Santa Clara de la Concepción in Manila, where she was the first abbess and where she died in 1630.
+Velázquez painted her in Seville before embarking, holding a crucifix in one hand and in the other.
+The light is tenebrist "with Caravaggesque roots" and highlights all the details of the face and hands.
+"The nun's energy is wonderfully expressed both in her face, with an intense and scrutinising gaze, and in the way she holds the crucifix, held tightly, almost like a weapon," can also be read on the museum's website.
 The portrait is the result of the nuns' desire to "preserve in some way the image of their absent mother," which justifies the existence of at least two other copies of the portrait, both of similar quality.

 "These masterpieces, by the greatest master of the Italian Renaissance and the most important Baroque painter in Spain, create a dialogue that transcends time," reads the statement from the antique dealer, which also claims that the two works explain "a story of artistic influence, spiritual resonance between Toria Colonna and the Spanish nun Jerónima de la Fuente."